quantum-elixir/quantum-core/pages/run-strategies.md

 `Quantum.RunStrategy.Random`

 If you want to run a task on any node of either a list or in the whole cluster, use this strategy.

+### Local Node

+`Quantum.RunStrategy.Local`

+If you want to run a task on local node, use this strategy.

 ## Custom Run Strategy